edubruell/tidyllm/README.md

 ```
 ## Basic Usage Example

-Here’s a quick run-through using **TidyLLM** to send image descriptions through the Claude model and then follow-up with task-specific queries on Groq's open-source models.
+Here’s a quick run-through using **tidyllm** to send image descriptions through the Claude model and then follow-up with task-specific queries on Groq's open-source models.
 All communication to the APIs is done via the `llm_message()` function that allows you to add a message to a conversation with language models.
 Different model-specific functions like `chatgpt()` or `claude()`
 allow you to send message histories to different models.